What’s the real difference between cat 6 and cat 7? If this question bothers you a lot, then we’re here to answer!

 Cat6 vs Cat7 Ethernet: An In-Depth Comparison!

-There are several significant differences between Cat 6 and Cat 7 cables in specifications, construction, performance, costs, etc., which makes it difficult for people to understand the basic difference between these two types of cables.
+There are several significant differences between Cat 6 and Cat 7 cables in specifications, construction, performance, costs, etc., making it difficult for people to understand the basic difference between these cables.

 We’ve covered a quick and short round-up of both: cat 6 and cat 7 cables below: